gardenermike/behavioral-cloning/README.md

 This project is an [implementation](https://github.com/gardenermike/behavioral-cloning/blob/master/model.py) using [Keras](https://keras.io/) and [TensorFlow](https://www.tensorflow.org/) to autonomously drive the simulator using the raw image data.

-Note that this implementation can be seen as a regression problem of images to steering angle.
+This implementation can be seen as a regression problem of images to steering angle.
 I experimented some with a recurrent layer in the network, but there was a strong tendency to overfit and just drive straight, so that is a project for another day.

 [//]: # (Image References)